pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 ```

 #### Subscribing to multiple channels

+Multiplexing allows subscribing to many channels using an array.

-Use multiplexing (array of channel names).
-You can also use Wildcard Subscribe and Channel Groups (requires Stream Controller add-on enabled in Admin Portal).
+Alternative methods: Wildcard Subscribe and Channel Groups (requires Stream Controller add-on enabled in Admin Portal).

 ```
 1